eBay has taken a family squabble with eBay public and it could get messy.

 It looks like Al Gore is going to need every cent of the $300m war chest he's amassed for climate persuasion.
 Americans polled by Gallup for 'Earth Day' value "traditional", bottom-up environmental issues such as pollution and conservation as being more worrying than Global Warming.
 Remarkably, the level of concern about greenhouse gas emissions has barely wavered in a generation.
 Recklessness, or Huck Finn-style American common sense?

 Microsoft has officially unveiled a preview of Live Mesh, the web services platform seen as a key plank of the company's aggressive software plus services strategy.
+Chief software architect Ray Ozzie, who has been evangelising the project for some time, lifted the skirt on Microsoft’s Live Mesh last night.

 A judge has demanded a Darth Vader impersonator be dragged before him after he succumbed to the Dark Side, attacked two Jedi with a metal crutch, and failed to show up for the resulting court appearance on an assault rap.